The Xometry app works best with JavaScript enabled!

 7. Brittle nature

 Compared to most engineering materials, most ceramics are very chemically stable.
 They inherently resist chemical reactions and corrosion.
 Ceramics are also generally inert and do not react with acids or bases.
-However, the chemical properties can vary depending on the specific composition and type of ceramic; some ceramics may be susceptible to corrosion or degradation under certain conditions while others may be highly resistant to chemical attack.
-Additionally, certain ceramics exhibit unusual chemical properties such as the ability to conduct electricity or act as catalysts.
-The general chemical behavior of ceramics can be summarized as:
+Having said that, the chemical properties of ceramics can vary depending on their type and composition.

-1. Mostly resistant to chemical attacks by gasses, liquids, and even high-temperature melts.
+1. Mostly resistant to chemical attacks (i.e., by gasses, liquids, and even high-temperature melts)

 2. Generally inert and non-reactive with acids or bases.